 - 4 eggs poached

-- Heat 1 tbsp oil in a medium sauce pot over medium-high heat.
-Add cous cous and toast until lightly golden brown, about 1-2 minutes.
-Add 1 1/4 cup water and bring to a boil.
-Cover the pot and reduce heat to low.
-Continue to simmer for 10 minutes.
+- Heat 1 tablespoon oil in medium saucepot over medium-high heat.
+Add couscous and toast until lightly golden brown, about 1-2 minutes.
+Add vegetable stock and bring to a boil.
+Cover pot and reduce heat to low.
+Continue to simmer for 10 minutes or until all of the liquid is evaporated.
+Turn off flames and let couscous sit for 5 minutes.
+Remove lid and fluff with a fork.

-- Meanwhile, heat 1 tbsp oil in a nonstick saute pan over medium heat..
+- Meanwhile, heat 1 tablespoon oil in nonstick saute pan over medium heat.
 Add sliced halloumi and sear on both sides until browned.
 Remove from heat and set aside.

-- In the same pan, add leeks and saute until caramelized, about 5 minutes.
-Add garlic, peas, cooked cous cous, halloumi, herbs de provence, red chili flakes, lemon juice and lemon zest.
+- In the same pan, melt 1 tablespoon butter.
+Add sliced leeks and saute until caramelized, about 5 minutes.
+Add garlic, peas, cooked couscous, pesto, herbs de provence, red chili flakes, lemon juice, and lemon zest.
 Season with salt and pepper and stir to combine.
 Cook for 1 more minute.

-- Remove cous cous from heat and assemble onto plates.
-Top with poached egg and drizzle pesto on top.
+- Remove couscous from heat and assemble onto plates.
+Top with halloumi and poached egg and drizzle extra pesto on top.
+Garnish with toasted almonds and fresh basil.
 Serve immediately.

 **Helpful tips and common mistakes